Easter iloveindia.comEaster BasketsHappy EasterEaster GiftsEaster Around The World

 Easter in Spain

 Easter celebration in Spain is a manifestation of ancient rituals that provide glimpses to the country's fiercely religious history.
 The Easter Week, known in Spain as Semana Santa, begins with the Domingo de Ramos (Palm Sunday) and end with Lunes de Pascua (Easter Monday).
+The holy week of Easter consists of days - Ash Wednesday, Lent and Good Friday.
 Easter traditions and rituals are marked by regional flavors across the length and breadth of Spain.